hackstormnan/hackstormnan/README.md

-# David Xu

-Email: jiananxu11@gmail.com | Phone: +1 7816587813 | Location: Medford, MA

-## Education
-- **Master of Science in Computer Science**
-  - Tufts University, MA, USA
-  - Expected: September 2022 - June 2024

-- **Bachelor of Science in Computer Science**
-  - University of California, Davis, CA, USA
-  - Honor Roll in the spring quarter 2020
+Hello there!
+I'm David Xu, an enthusiastic and dedicated software engineer based in Medford, MA.
+With a strong foundation in computer science and a flair for innovation, I bring a unique blend of technical prowess and creative problem-solving to every project.

+🎓 Education:
+Master of Science in Computer Science from Tufts University, expected graduation June 2024 Bachelor of Science in Computer Science from the University of California, Davis, graduated June 2021 with an Honor Roll distinction in the spring quarter of 2020

-## Technical Skills
+💻 Technical Skills:
-- Programming: Python, C, C++, C#, Java, HTML, CSS, JavaScript, R, Linux, Go, Lisp, Prolog, assembly
+Proficient in a range of programming languages including Python, C, C++, C#, Java, HTML, CSS, JavaScript, R, Linux, Go, Lisp, Prolog, and assembly
-- Tools: Logisim, Visual Studio, Latex, Linux, Glitch, PyCharm, GitHub, RStudio, MATLAB.
+Experienced in utilizing tools such as Logisim, Visual Studio, Latex, Linux, Glitch, PyCharm, GitHub, RStudio, and MATLAB

-## Work Experience
+🚀 Work Experience:
-**Software Development Intern, Neusoft Corporation**
-Jun.
-2020 - Sept.
-2020
-- Collaborated in the development of an advanced intelligent navigation system using C++
-- Implemented image format conversion and integrated Nuance Engine for voice recognition
-- Designed a 'Voice Core' module for context-aware vocal cues
-- Achieved a 50% performance enhancement using advanced data structures

-**Software Engineer, Accenture Technology Solutions**
-Jul.
-2021 - Nov.
-2021
-- Managed end-to-end quality assurance for a project, integrating Agile methodologies and tools
-- Conducted client updates, maintained developer interactions, and orchestrated software deployments
-- Designed real-time alerting and data analysis visualization for automated testing
-- Integrated diverse API testing suites, saving 100 labor hours per week

-**Teaching Assistant, John Hopkins University, Center for Talented Youth**
-Jul.
-2023 - Aug.
-2023
-- Delivered autonomous lectures on Data Structures and Algorithms
-- Collaborated in developing Java and JavaScript web application labs with HTML and CSS
-- Achieved 100% student attendance and positive feedback
+During my role as a Software Development Intern at Neusoft Corporation, I was part of a dynamic team of 40 members, contributing to the design and development of an advanced intelligent navigation system.
+My work involved implementing cross-platform image format conversion and integrating Nuance Engine for precise human voice recognition.
+I also designed a versatile 'Voice Core' module, enhancing user interaction through context-aware vocal cues.

+As a Software Engineer at Accenture Technology Solutions, I managed end-to-end quality assurance for an entire project.
+I successfully integrated Agile methodologies, Jira, and Postman for streamlined communication, conducted client updates, and orchestrated software deployments.
+I also developed real-time alerting and data analysis visualization for an automated testing platform, significantly improving issue detection and testing efficiency.

+My experience as a Teaching Assistant at Johns Hopkins University's Center for Talented Youth allowed me to lead self-sustained classes and deliver engaging lectures on Data Structures and Algorithms.
+I collaborated on developing Java and JavaScript web application labs, achieving a 100% student attendance rate and enhancing the learning experience.

-## Project Experience
+🛠️ Project Highlights:

-**Web Application: Online Order System**
-Feb.
-2022 - Apr.
-2022
-- Designed and developed a fullstack web application using Java Spring Boot and Vue.js
-- Utilized AJAX for real-time chart updates and SpringCache for caching in Redis
+Web Application: Online Order System - Designed and developed a fullstack web application enabling seamless food ordering using Java Spring Boot, MyBatisPlus, and Vue.js.
+Applied AJAX for real-time updates and enhanced performance with SpringCache and Sharding-JDBC.
-- Implemented database sharding with Sharding-JDBC for performance improvement

-**Web Application: Community System**
-May 2022 - Jul.
-2022
-- Developed a fullstack web application for real-time chat and post creation
-- Implemented authentication, authorizations, and user security synchronization
-- Utilized Caffeine, Kafka, and Elasticsearch for caching and database optimization

-**Web Application: Rental Platform**
-Sep.
-2022 - Nov.
-2022
+Web Application: Community System - Created a dynamic community platform using Spring Boot and MyBatisPlus, implementing real-time chat, post creation, and authentication.
+Utilized Redis, ThreadLocal, and Caffeine to optimize user experiences.

-- Designed and developed a frontend web application using React and antd-mobile
+Web Application: Rental Platform - Crafted a frontend web app using React and antd-mobile to visualize city maps with rental information.
+Employed AutoSizer and Axios for improved page loading and user interactions.
-- Utilized reach-virtualized, AutoSizer components for performance optimization
-- Enhanced UI with custom components and improved data transmission with Axios

-Connect with me on [LinkedIn](https://www.linkedin.com/in/davidxu) | Portfolio: [davidxu.com](https://www.davidxu.com)
+Feel free to reach out to me at jiananxu11@gmail.com or +1 7816587813 to discuss collaboration opportunities or connect on LinkedIn.

+Looking forward to contributing my skills and passion to innovative projects and making an impact in the world of software engineering! 🚀